ripanmukherjee/Python-Project/README.md

 8. project-8-response-request : Python scripts that use OS module to process a directory of text files, Manage information stored in Python dictionaries, Use the Python requests module to upload content to a running Web service using request POST.

-9. project-9-report-pdf-email : Python scripts that use to Generate a PDF report from a json file and send it by Email
+9. project-9-report-pdf-email : Python scripts that use to Generate a PDF report from a json file and send it by Email.

+10. project-10-automate-updating-catalog-information : Python Scripts that summarizes and processes sales data into different categories, Generate a PDF using Python, Automatically send a PDF by email and Write a script to check the health status of the system